Stocks edge higher as investors weigh growth, inflation

 Online retail giant Amazon is buying MGM, the movie and TV studio behind James Bond, “Legally Blonde” and “Shark Tank,” with the aim of filling its video streaming service with more shows to watch.
 The announcement left the stock little changed.

-Markets in Europe were mixed.
-The FTSE 100 in London fell 0.1%, while Germany's Dax fell 0.1% and France's CAC 40 rose 0.1%.
-Markets in Asia were broadly higher.
+Markets in Europe were mixed and markets in Asia were broadly higher.

 Credit: Eugene Hoshiko